Robert Gwynn: Life

 Robert Malcolm Gwynn (generally known to family and friends as "Robin" or "R.M.") was born in Ramelton, County Donegal, on 26 April 1877 while his father, the Reverend John Gwynn, was Dean of Raphoe.
 He was one of eight brothers and two sisters.
 Their mother was Lucy Josephine Gwynn, daughter of the Irish patriot William Smith O'Brien.

 Robin Gwynn was educated at St Columba's College, Rathfarnham and Trinity College Dublin.
 In 1896 he headed the list of Foundation Scholars in Classics at Trinity College Dublin.
 In 1898 he graduated Bachelor of Arts, gaining a "first of firsts" with gold medals in Classics and Modern Literature.

 In 1900, along with his brother Edward Gwynn and others, Robin Gwynn founded the Social Services (Tenements) Company to provide housing for poor families in Dublin city.
 He subsequently spent many periods working with the poor in Dublin's slums.
 He was instrumental in founding the Trinity Mission, which served slum dwellers in Belfast, and was for many years actively involved in the Dublin University Fukien Mission (later the Dublin University Far Eastern Mission), eventually becoming its chairman and president.

 Robin Gwynn was ordained deacon in 1906, achieving full priesthood two years later.
 He was the only one of Rev John Gwynn's sons to be ordained, and he never served in a parish.
 That same year, 1906, he proceeded to MA and was elected a Fellow of Trinity College Dublin.

-In 1907 he was appointed Lecturer in Divinity and Tutor.
+In 1907 he was appointed Lecturer in Divinity and Tutor, graduating Bachelor of Divinity in 1910.
 He remained Lecturer in Divinity until 1919 and continued as Tutor until 1937.
 He was appointed Chaplain of TCD in 1911, retaining that post until 1919.

 In January 1909 Robin Gwynn was appointed Acting Warden of his old school, Saint Columba's College, which was facing a major financial crisis.
 He kept the institution afloat until a new Warden was appointed.